Macomatic/seg4105_playground/tut05/README.md

   - Electron is a good solution since we can use our web app react code in it
   - OS compatibility works well with our client who uses both macOS and Windows
   - UI implementation will be easy
-  - Helps create enhanced hardware functionality through use of USB-A connections and potentially bluetooth
+  - Helps create enhanced hardware functionality through the use of USB-A connections and potentially Bluetooth
   - New features (Overlays) can be explored
 - Rabbit Holes
-  - Valid rabbit hole; doesn't make sense to switch from TypeScript to JavaScript at this point It doesn't make sense to make massive UI differences between web app and desktop app
+  - Valid rabbit hole; doesn't make sense to switch from TypeScript to JavaScript at this point
+  - It doesn't make sense to make massive UI differences between web app and desktop app
   - Profile's page without authentication should be explored and discussed
 - No Gos
   - Valid No Gos